 At its estuary the river is a majestic kilometre wide.
 The ferry from Yamba in the south to Iluka in the north takes 30 minutes to negotiate the dangerous channels, islands and sandbars.
 Most Australians know it as the Clarence but to the Yaegl and Bundjalung people (collectively the Yaygirr) that lived in this valley the river was called the Ngunitiji.

 In 1830 one escapee “Sheik” Jack Brown made it to Yaygirr country where he lived with locals for two years.
 When he returned to Moreton Bay he told of a great river which “abounds with fish”.
-Its land was abundant in “emus, kangaroos, and wild fowl in all directions” and “pine, oak, gum and other trees of use” were growing there.
-Brown excited the imagination of would-be settlers looking for easy pickings among apparently friendly natives.
+Its land was abundant in “emus, kangaroos, and wild fowl in all directions” and “pine, oak, gum and other trees of use” were growing.
+Brown excited the imagination of settlers looking for easy pickings among apparently friendly natives.

 The schooner Susan also left Sydney in 1838 with a party of sawyers looking for cedar.
 It was not a good wood for building houses or boats so the men lived in tent-huts, surviving on beef, flour, tea and sugar.
-Three times a year they went to the new settlement at what would become Grafton where there were complaints about drunken behaviour.
+Three times a year they went to the new settlement at Grafton where there were complaints about drunken behaviour.
 Though the cedar was quickly exhausted, many stayed to try their hand at farming.

 There were two documented massacres, one at Green Hills near Red Rock where mounted native police drove natives off the headland, the other at Station Creek.
 Oral histories also tell of killings at Minnie Waters, Cassons Creek and Tyndale in the early 1840s.
 By the 1900s massacres and disease had weakened the black population and land dispossession was complete.
-There were few left who could speak the Yaygirr language.
+There were few left who could speak Yaygirr language.
 Their journey back from the precipice of non-peoplehood began with the 1967 Referendum.
-They were then remembered in the naming of the Yuraygir National Park declared in 1977.
+They were then remembered in the naming of the Yuraygir National Park in 1977.